alexdrone/ios-realtimeblur/README.md

 Usage
 --------------------

-• • • Make sure you link to the Accelerate.framework. • • •
+• • • Make sure you link to the Accelerate.framework • • •

 Instantiate it and use it as any other view :)